Many new entrepreneurs who are not finance professionals struggle with the jargon used in finance and accounts.

 1. Cash Basis: So, in the above example, you fill the revenue column with $40000 only if the cash has been received in your bank.
 Else the revenue will be zero.
-Same goes with expenditure.
+The same goes for expenditure.
 So, if an employee has earned a commission but it is not paid yet then it is not counted as expenditure till such time it is not paid.

 2. Accrual Basis: Accrual basis accounting is what is normally adopted and any revenue earned (though not received) or an expense accrued ( though not yet paid) is accounted for in the profit and loss statement.

 It would also be a good idea for the business to subscribe to some basic accounting software.
+Using an accounting tool like Xero, QuickBooks, etc. you can easily file VAT returns and manage all the other business taxes online.
 There would be many in each country and can be easily found online.
 Most of them sell on a per-user basis and cost between $10 – $30 per month per user.
-You can always seek any accountants help for initial set-up.
-Most software has in-built integrations and can be connected with your business bank accounts and credit cards.
-It helps you to keep a track of all receipts and expenses once set-up, all you need to learn is to-
+You can always seek an accountant’s help for the initial set-up.
+Most software has in-built integrations and can be connected with your business bank accounts and instant approval credit cards.
+It helps you to keep a track of all receipts and expenses once set up, all you need to learn is to-

 - Create & edit an invoice